 New digital technologies are offering insurers an opportunity to get closer to their policyholders and give them a personalized customer experience that people crave.
 This will be vital for insurers as they contend with growing competition and increasingly fickle consumers.

 Insurers are investing, significantly, in new digital platforms like big data, analytics, artificial intelligence and mobile which are helping them to know their customers better.
 With valuable customer data from digital records, connected devices, and social media, insurance companies can offer their customers real-time, on-demand services.
 Fraudulent claims can also be identified with greater accuracy.

 Traditionally, auto insurance premiums have been driven by parameters based on age, past accident history, etc. However, digital channels are enabling customization of premiums depending on more critical factors like driving behavior’s.

 This way insurers can provide inputs to the customers based on their driving skills, thereby promoting safe driving and ultimately reducing the number of accidents and pay-outs.

 Going digital is a chance to win back customers and engagement losses of the past few years.
 If insurance companies aspire to be ahead of the game, they should consider investing in their digital expertise by using newer technologies.

-Technologies like artificial intelligence will enable insurance professionals to spend less time on routine admin tasks and more on adding value i.e. engaging with customers and making better decisions.
+Technologies like artificial intelligence will enable insurance core system professionals to spend less time on routine admin tasks and more on adding value i.e. engaging with customers and making better decisions.